rxhl/Big-Red-Bot/README.md

 # [Big-Red-Bot](https://rxhl.github.io/Big-Red-Bot/)
 A cross platform Raspberry Pi based bot application that can be run remotely simultaneously from upto ten devices.
-Also built a website to document the entire project.